Oussamahamani/cosmic-terror/readme.md

 - Space survival shooting action game where you have to evade meteors and other enemies, and use your shots wisely to survive.

-- This project is using Html, Css, Javascript, Dom and Canvas.
+- This project is build using Html, Css, Javascript, Dom and Canvas.